How to Install GIMP on Debian 13, 12 and 11

 Update Debian Before Installing GIMP

-If your account is not configured for sudo, follow Add a User to Sudoers on Debian first, then continue.
+If your account is not configured for sudo, follow Add a User to Sudoers on Debian before running package-management commands.

 Check the GIMP Candidate in APT